NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Brutal Crush.md

 * * *

 You've learned how to cloud your foes' minds with the brutal impact of your repeated attacks.
 Make an unarmed Strike against the same target.
-If the Strike hits and deals bludgeoning damage, the target is [[Conditions/Stupefied|Stupefied 2]] for 1 round ([[Conditions/Stupefied|Stupefied 3]] on a critical hit).
+If the Strike hits and deals bludgeoning damage, the target is [[Stupefied|Stupefied 2]] for 1 round ([[Stupefied|Stupefied 3]] on a critical hit).

 *Source: Pathfinder Howl of the Wild*
 *ORC*